Gambit Esports: LCL (2016–2021)

 On 12 January 2016, Gambit reentered the professional League of Legends scene after acquiring a spot in the newly formed LCL challenger series.
 The team branded itself as Gambit.CIS and fielded a new roster consisting of Fomko, LeX, Archie, BloodFenix and FatoNN.

 After playing through the challenger series, Gambit qualified for the promotion tournament, where they defeated Team Differential 3-0 and qualified for the League of Legends Continental League (LCL).
 The team then finished 6th in the 2016 LCL Summer Split with a record of 6–8.

 Gambit ended at the second place of group stage with 9 wins and 5 losses, securing a playoff spot.
 In playoffs, Gambit beat Team Just 3–2 in the semifinals and Dragon Army 3–1 in the finals to win the split and qualify for the 2018 World Championship Play-in Stage.

 Gambit was drawn in Play-in stage Group D with G-Rex from Hong Kong (LMS) and Kaos Latin Gamers from Latin America South.
 They lost both games to G-Rex but won both games against Kaos Latin Gamers and qualified for Play-in stage round 2 at 2nd place.
 Gambit was drawn against Cloud9 from North America in round 2 and lost 2–3, therefore not qualifying to the main event group stage.

 Dota 2

-On February 9, 2021, Gambit Esports enters a partnership with football club AS Monaco.
+On February 9, 2021, Gambit Esports entered a partnership with football club AS Monaco.
 The team was rebranded to AS Monaco Gambit.
 On February 11 a new roster was announced consisting of then Live to Win's roster and No[o]ne joins as a stand-in.
 The former team continued to play together under the name of Gambit-2.